How do I disassemble and store my Ekodome?

 6. Inspect Storage Area Periodically

-Check for signs of moisture, pests, or shifting materials every few weeks, especially if your dome will be in storage for a long time.
+Check for signs of moisture, pests, or shifting materials every few months, especially if your dome will be in storage for a long time.